Canal+ Calédonie

 Canal+ Calédonie, originally called Canal Satellite Nouvelle-Calédonie and CanalSat Calédonie, is a satellite provider based in the Overseas French Department of New Caledonia and Wallis and Futuna, and with reduced offers in Vanuatu.
 It was launched in 1999 to distribute satellite television to the region.
-It offered 48 C=channels, four radio stations and eight international channels.
+It offers 48 C=channels, four radio stations and eight international channels.
 It broadcasts using the Intelsat 701 Satellite at 180 degrees east.